Overall construction activity

 Civil engineering

-The civil engineering reports a growth of construction output of 5,8% compared to the previous year, and forms a share to 43,5% of the total construction output.
+Civil engineering recorded an increase in construction output of 8,5%, compared to the previous year, and accounts for 26,6% of the total construction output.

 Prices of construction materials

-The National Statistical Institute in Bulgaria publishes an Index of producer prices on the domestic market of construction materials (total for all construction materials).
-However, the index of producer prices on the domestic market of construction materials increased by 73,1% in 2022 compared to 2021.
+The National Statistical Institute of Bulgaria publishes an Index of producer prices on the domestic market of construction materials (total for all construction materials).
+However, the index of producer prices on the domestic market of construction materials increased by 9,8% in 2025, compared to 2024.

 Number of building permits in residential construction